Lolo Creek, Missoula County

 Project Scope

 Water levels in a network of 75 wells, and stage and flows at 13 surface-water sites, were measured from Spring 2015 through December 2017.
 Twenty-six dedicated monitoring wells were installed to monitor groundwater/surface-water interactions.
 Aquifer tests were conducted to estimate the aquifer properties.
-The hydrogeologic framework, groundwater budget, and groundwater flow model were developed to help evaluate the hydrologic system and the cause-and-effect of different stresse.
+The hydrogeologic framework, groundwater budget, and groundwater flow model were developed to determine the necessary flow rates in Lolo Creek to maintain critical flow volumes in the dewatered reac.

 Project Reports